The Swan Defined Risk Foreign Fund

 Class A: SDRAX | Class C: SDRCX | Class I: SDRIX

-The goal: to achieve positive returns while minimizing the downside risk of Foreign Developed equity.
+The goal: to achieve consistent long-term returns while minimizing the downside risk of Foreign Developed equity.

 Key elements of our Always Invested, Always Hedged strategy include:

 > Designed to seek consistent long-term rolling returns

-> Aims to protect client assets during market downturns
+> Aims to protect client assets during major market downturns